Wojciech

 The resulting combination means "he who enjoys war" or "joyous warrior".

 Its Polish diminutive forms include Wojtek /pl/, Wojtuś /pl/, Wojtas, Wojcio, Wojteczek, Wojcieszek, Wojtaszka, Wojtaszek, Wojan (noted already in 1136), Wojko, and variants noted as early as 1400, including Woytko, Woythko, and Voytko.
-The feminine form is Wojciecha (/pl/).
 Related names in South Slavic languages include Vojko, Vojislav, and Vojteh.

-The name has been rendered into German in several different variations, including: Woitke, Witke, Voitke, Voytke, Woytke, Vogtke, Woytegk, Woytek, Wogtke, Woetke, Wötke, and Wotke.
+The name has been rendered into German in several different variations, including: Woitke, Voitke, Voytke, Woytke, Vogtke, Woytegk, Woytek, Wogtke, Woetke, Wötke, and Wotke.
 It appears as Woyzeck in the play of that name by Georg Büchner.
 A variant form is Wozzeck, the result of confusion due to the similarity of the letters y and z in Sütterlin handwriting; this form is used as the name of the opera by Alban Berg, based on Büchner's play.

-The Germanic name Adalbert is sometimes associated with Wojciech, or Vojtech, but the two names are not linguistically related.
-Their components and meanings are completely different, but the names may have become associated as a result of the 10th-century St. Adalbert of Prague (born Vojtěch Slavník) having taken the name Adalbert at his confirmation.

 The name day for individuals named Wojciech is 23 April.